 The National Fire Protection Association 101 Life Safety Code requires at least one manual fire pull station in each commercial building.
-The cost of a manual fire alarm pull station is $20 to $99.
+A manual fire alarm pull station costs $20 to $99.
 Many businesses utilize more than one.

 According to the National Fire Protection Association, a smoke alarm covers a radius of 21 feet.
 The maximum recommended distance between two smoke alarms is 30 feet.

 Carbon Monoxide Detectors

-Flame detectors are often used in businesses that might be prone to large-scale fires or explosions, including factories or any business that stores extremely-flammable products.
-The cost of a flame detector is much higher than other devices at $2800 to $3000.
+Flame detectors are often used in businesses prone to large-scale fires or explosions, including factories or businesses that store highly flammable products.

 Fire Alarm Control Panel

 The control panel can be “addressable,” meaning that each detector is assigned an address.
 When an emergency arises, it is easy to pinpoint the location of the fire.
-The cost of a basic addressable control panel ranges from $2000 to $5000.
+The cost of a basic addressable control panel such as Firelite ranges from $2000 to $5000.

-Audible and Visual Warning Devices
+Audible & Visual Warning Devices

 Notification appliances play a crucial role in a commercial fire alarm system.
-A notification device will sound a loud noise to attract the attention of everyone in the building.
-This may be a bell, horn, or chime.
+A notification device will sound loud to attract everyone’s attention in the building.

 In addition to audible devices, the Americans with Disabilities Act of 1990 requires the installation of strobes in all public areas.
-In the case of fire, a hearing-impaired employee or customer may not be aware of an alarm sound.
-Strobes must be installed in all common-use areas including cafeterias, hallways, meeting rooms, restrooms, and lobbies.
-The cost of these notification appliances ranges from $40 to over $200 per unit.
+In the case of a fire, a deaf employee or customer may not know the sound of a fire or smoke alarm.
+These notification appliances range from $40 to over $200 per unit.

 Sprinklers can be automatically activated by the fire alarm control panel when fire is detected.
-Sprinkler systems differ in their size and range, but you can safely estimate a price between $2 and $10 per square foot.
+Sprinkler systems differ in size and range, but you can safely estimate a price between $2 and $10 per square foot.